nimrossum/research-project/docs/main.typ

 = Compression of Programs and the Similarity Distance

+== Information distance

+// TODO

-== Lines of Code Changed
+== Lines of Code Changed as a measure of information distance

 Lines of code (LoC) @Sourceli1:online is one of the most widely used sizing metrics in the software industry @nguyen2007sloc.
-Combining LoC with data from version control systems and diffing algorithms, we can track get the Lines of code _changed_, or LoCC over time.
+Combining LoC with data from version control systems and diffing algorithms, we can track the Lines of code _changed_, or LoCC over time.
+This way, we get a measure of the information distance between revisions

+// TODO: Incorporate information distance somehow

 This is a commonly used technique used to detect activity in software systems over time @goeminne2013analyzing.
 It can be used to assess team velocity, developer productivity and more.
 These metrics can be automatically obtained via version control systems using tools like Git Truck@hojelse2022git.
 LoCC is a useful metric for quantifying contributions or regions of interest in software systems over time and tools like Git Truck have proven the effectiveness in the analysis of software evolution @lungu2022can, @neyem2025exploring.

-= Problem: Shortcomings of LoCC
+= Shortcomings of LoCC

 There are multiple problems when relying on LoCC as a sole metric of productivity.

-== First problem: Definition
+== First problem: Definition <loccDef>

 Firstly, the term itself is ambiguous and subjective to the formatting of the code.
 See the following examples in @ambiguousListings.
 A few of the questions that comes to mind include whether the examples should be counted as three or one lines of code.
 A developer writing either of these should be judged as equally productive, yet the developer who wrote the first listing deemed three times more productive as the others.

 #figure(
   caption: [Ambiguous line counts], grid(
-    columns: (13fr, 21fr, 19fr),
+    columns: (1fr, 1fr, 1fr),
     gutter: 10pt,
     rows: 60pt,
-    ```
+    ```javascript
-      if (condition) {
+    if (foo) {
-        doStuff();
+      bar();
     }
     ```,
-    ```
+    ```javascript
-      if (condition) { doStuff(); }
+    if (foo) { bar(); }

     ```,
+    ```javascript
+    if (foo) bar();

     ```
-      if (condition) doThis();

-    ```
   ),
 ) <ambiguousListings>

 == Second problem: Developer habits and automatic actions

-Another case where LoC falls short is when performing actions that affects a vast amount of files and leads to spikes in line changes.
+Another case where LoCC falls short is when performing actions that affects a vast amount of files and leads to spikes in line changes.
 Examples of this include running formatting scripts or installing packages, which often leads to a lot of line changes in tracked lock files [ref].

+// TODO
-#figure[Figure showing file with high activity / many automated commits]
+#figure[Figure of git truck showing file with high activity / many automated commits]

 These kinds of changes does not directly reflect high activity or productivity, but they still result in high LoCC values.
 These reasons show why this metric cannot stand alone as a measure of productivity.
 Doing so may lead to misinterpretation of the results, portraying certain developers or areas of the system as more active than they actually are.